UsmanMaqbool/hkust-phd-mphil-thesis/README.md

 ## Download and Run

-Just clone the repository / download using the zip file.
+Just clone / download using the zip file the [github repository](https://github.com/UsmanMaqbool/hkust-phd-thesis) .
 Make sure, you are `miktex` / `latex-live` pre-installed in your PC.
 For the editor, `Tex-Studio` or `VS-Code` is recommended.

 If you are using Tex-Studio, use multiple times <kbd>F1</kbd>, and <kbd>F8</kbd> for the bibliography of the each chapter.
 You might need to compile aux files as well.
 See [Compilation Error](#compilation-error) below.